hashicorp/design-system/website/docs/content/writing-style/index.md

 ### Active voice

 Use active voice whenever possible.
+An active voice is when we communicate a subject performs an action on an object, instead of the subject being acted upon:

 !!!
 Do